 Commercial aviation repair technicians need to be able to operate computer diagnostic equipment and power tools in order to repair aircraft.
 They also need strong problem solving skills, must be able to pay attention to small details, and should be able to communicate well.

 Career and Economic Outlook

-Based on a standard 40-hour workweek, commercial aviation repair technicians earned an estimated median salary around $58,370 in 2015, depending on their level of experience and actual hours worked, according to the U.S. Bureau of Labor Statistics (BLS).
-Little or no change in the number of positions is projected, with only 1% growth expected in the field through 2024, per the BLS.
+Based on a standard 40-hour workweek, commercial aviation repair technicians earned an estimated median salary around $61,020 in 2017, depending on their level of experience and actual hours worked, according to the U.S. Bureau of Labor Statistics (BLS).
+Average growth in the number of positions is projected, with 5% growth expected in the field from 2016 through 2026, per the BLS.

 Alternate Career Options

-Here are some other ideas for careers in maintenance of large machinery:
+Here are some other ideas for careers in the maintenance of large machinery:

 Heavy Vehicle and Mobile Equipment Service Technician

 Average employment growth of 8% is predicted during the 2016-2026 decade for these techs.
 Heavy vehicle and mobile equipment service technicians maintain and repair machinery and vehicles used in industries such as farming, construction and rail transportation.
 Those with some postsecondary education may have the best job prospects, although many learn all of their skills while on the job.
 In 2017, the BLS reported an annual median wage of $49,440 for these technicians.